 In the same way that you should keep your computer software up to date to protect against a security breach, the same applies to your bitcoin wallet.
 If you don’t update the software regularly, you might be susceptible to hackers through an exploit.
 You should also ensure that all devices such as mobiles are also updated to give added protection.

 The idea of multi-signature authentication has become more popular recently.
 It involves having more than one person needed to approve transactions.
-For example, if someone in your company wanted to buy BTC or bitcoin, then they would need at least three other others in the company to approve the transaction.
+For example, if someone in your company wanted to buy BTC or bitcoin then they would need at least three others in the company to approve the transaction.
 Although this might seem like a lot of security, it can be hugely beneficial, especially once you start to accumulate more bitcoin.
+The exact same policy applies when purchasing bitcoin with PayPal (mit PayPal Bitcoin kaufen).
 It also helps to protect your company from potential fraud within the business.

 The safety and security of bitcoin are steadily growing all the time, as technology and online encryption improves.
 For your company, this means you can consider moving towards accepting and trading in bitcoin without some of the concerns that have surrounded this currency in the past.